IRCAD-IHU/sight-doc/Tutorials/src/Tuto06Filter.rst

                 </service>

                 <!--
-                    Filter action:
+                    Flip filter:
-                    This action applies a flip filter.
+                    Applies a flip filter.
 The source image is 'myImage1' and the output image is 'myImage2'.
                     The two images are declared above.
                  -->